tindoann/liri-node-app/README.md

 # Liri Node App aka Liri Bot

 ## Overview
-SIRI is a Speech Interpretation and Recognition Interface, simimarly, LIRI is a Language Interpretation and Recognition Interface.
+SIRI is a Speech Interpretation and Recognition Interface, similarly, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line Node app that takes in parameters and gives users back data in the terminal.
 The app takes searches through API databases from spotify, omdb, and bandsintown.

 ## Requirements